 - Are 18 years of age or older

-- Have chronic or acute experiences of addiction, mental health and/or concurrent needs
+- Have chronic or acute experiences of substance use, mental health and/or concurrent needs

 - Have recent experience with homelessness or be at-risk of homelessness (including transitional housing, living on the street, etc)